jerdog/streamlining-devex-revealhugo/content/_index.md

 {{% note %}}
 **GitOps Principles (3 minutes):**
 - Argo follows GitOps principles, where CI/CD configurations and workflows are managed as code in Git repositories.
-- This approach ensures that standardized CI/CD practices are versioned, traceable, and easy to collaborate on among development teams.
+- This approach ensures that standardized CI/CD practices are versioned, traceable, and easy to collaborate among development teams.
 {{% /note %}}

 ---